-The 2019 ACS provided job data on all gainfully employed Concord residents aged 16 years and older.
+The 2019 American Community Survey (ACS) provided job data on all gainfully employed Concord residents aged 16 years and older.
 There were 1,114 such residents.
-Approximately 4.4 percent of Concord's employed residents work at home.
-Commuting time for other workers averages between 25 to 29 minutes, one-way.
+Approximately 4.4% of Concord's employed residents work at home.
+Commuting time for other workers averages between 25 and 29 minutes, one-way.